As everyday prices rise, we're here to deliver care at no added cost.*

 Tinnitus might also develop alongside injuries to the head or neck, including concussions.
 These kinds of injuries often affect the inner ear, with the damage extending to the nerve and brain functions that are essential to the process of hearing.

-Certain prescription and over-the-counter medications—known as "ototoxic drugs"—have the potential to cause hearing loss or tinnitus.
+Certain prescription and over-the-counter medications — known as "ototoxic drugs" — have the potential to cause hearing loss or tinnitus.
 Some examples include nonsteroidal anti-inflammatory drugs (NSAIDs), drugs designed for cancer treatment, diuretics, antimalarial drugs and antidepressants.
 Speak to your doctor about the medications you’re taking if you also experience tinnitus or have hearing loss.

 How do hearing aids help with tinnitus?

 Those looking for solutions often ask, “Do hearing aids help tinnitus?”
-Luckily, the answer is yes.
+Luckily, the answer is yes, hearing aids can often be beneficial for tinnitus.
 Hearing aids help manage tinnitus through specifically designed programs.
 Some work by masking or the delivery of sounds—such as static or ocean waves—into your ears to override the perceived sounds of tinnitus.
+Another option, called notch therapy, does not use sounds but instead trains the brain to ignore the tinnitus.

 Hearing aids shown in a Miracle-Ear center